learn-teochew/tc-opera/historical-scripts.md

 ### 《蘇六娘》 • Sou Lag-niê • Sixth Lady Sou

 Probably printed during the Ming Wanli era (1572-1620).
-Reprinted in 《明本潮州戲文五種》.
+Photographic reproduction in 《明本潮州戲文五種》.
 The text was printed together with another Teochew play 《金花女》 *Gim-huê-neng* in the same volume (see below).
 The text of *Sou Lag-niê* is in the upper register of each page, whereas *Gim-huê-neng* was in the lower register.
 The volume was formerly in the collection of Nagasawa Kikuya 長澤規矩也, and is now preserved in Tokyo University.

 This historical edition contains a selection of eleven scenes from the play, so there are some logical gaps in the story.
 The modern opera of the same name is